ramigs/netlify-lambda-github-webhook-router/README.md

 # netlify-lambda-github-webhook-router

-Parsing GitHub's push Webhook to decide whether or not to trigger the build and deploy
+ Parsing GitHub's push Webhook to decide whether or not to trigger Netlify's build and deploy